Arcuatula senhousia

-Arcuatula senhousia, commonly known as the Asian date mussel, Asian mussel or bag mussel, is a small saltwater mussel, a marine bivalve mollusk species in the family Mytilidae, the mussels.
-Other common names for this species include: the Japanese mussel, Senhouse's mussel, the green mussel (a name also applied to Perna viridis), and the green bagmussel.
+Arcuatula senhousia (= Musculista senhousia), commonly known as the Asian date mussel, Asian mussel, or bag mussel, is a small saltwater mussel, a marine bivalve mollusk species in the family Mytilidae, the mussels.
+Other common names for this species include the Japanese mussel, Senhouse's mussel, the green mussel (a name also applied to Perna viridis), and the green bagmussel.
 It is harvested for human consumption in China.

 This mussel is native to the Pacific Ocean from Siberia to Singapore, but it has also been accidentally introduced and become an invasive species in numerous other areas worldwide.
 It can live in the intertidal or shallow subtidal zones.
-In California the species has been recorded in densities of up to 150,000 individuals per square meter.
-It grows quickly and lives only about 2 years.
+In California, the species has been recorded in densities of up to 150,000 individuals per square meter.
+It grows quickly and lives only about two years.
 It prefers soft substrates and surrounds its shell in a dense mass of byssus.

 One of several negative impacts of this invasive species is that it has a detrimental effect on eelgrass.

 Description

 This species is differentiated from other mussels by its relatively small size and inflated shape, as well as by the greenish colour of its outer periostracal layer.
-The shell has radiating reddish lines on its posterior surfaces, small internal teeth on the dorsal edge posterior to the ligament, and small ribs anterior to the umbones.
+The shell has radiating, reddish lines on its posterior surfaces, small internal teeth on the dorsal edge posterior to the ligament, and small ribs anterior to the umbones.
 It can grow up to 30 mm in length.
 It is also known for its relatively fast growth and has a maximum lifetime of about two years.

 Distribution

 Arcuatula senhousia is native to the Pacific Ocean, inhabiting coastal areas from Siberia and the Kuril Islands south to Singapore.
 The mussel has become an invasive species in California, the Mediterranean, Australia, and New Zealand.
-It was introduced to the Western coast of the United States sometime in the early 20th century with shipments of Japanese oysters.
+It was introduced to the West Coast of the United States sometime in the early 20th century with shipments of Japanese oysters.
 In 1983, large specimens of the species were collected in the Swan River estuary in Western Australia.
-The mussel has been present in the Waitematā Harbour of Auckland since the 1970s, becoming established by 1984.
-Specimens have also been reported at Tamar estuary in Tasmania.
-Invasion of the aforementioned locales is thought to have been achieved in a variety of manners: the mussels were transported on the hulls of ships, in water-intake chambers and the ducts of ships, as planktonic larvae carried in the ballast water of bulk-cargo vessels, in association with intentionally introduced oysters, and by Lessepsian migration through the Suez Canal.
+The mussel has been present in the Waitemata Harbour of Auckland since the 1970s, becoming established by 1984.
+Specimens have also been reported at the Tamar estuary in Tasmania.
+Invasion of the aforementioned locales is thought to have been achieved in a variety of manners; the mussels were transported on the hulls of ships, in water-intake chambers and the ducts of ships, as planktonic larvae carried in the ballast water of bulk-cargo vessels, in association with intentionally introduced oysters, and by Lessepsian migration through the Suez Canal.